Fruithailu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display line containing the pattern "root" and 3 line after them in the file /etc/passwd display all the lines in the file /etc/passwd that do not contain the pattern "bin" display all lines of the file /etc/ssh/sshd_config starting with letter
+display line containing the pattern "root" and 3 line after them in the file /etc/passwd display all the lines in the file /etc/passwd that do not contain the pattern "bin" display all lines of the file /etc/ssh/sshd_config starting with letter replace all characters A and C from input to Z and e respectively